Growing mushrooms is surprisingly easy once you get the basics right.

 that is black or dark green in color.

-cover the spawn with about an inch of peat moss or medium loam soil.
+Now place the spawn pieces into an inch of peat moss, medium loam soil

-Better results are obtained when the soil is inert as it encourages the
+Better results are also obtained when the soil is inert as it

 spawn to spread rather than to grow up.
 Inert soil can be created by